Abstract

 Here are some examples of “blockers”:

-• DATA MISINTERPRETATION - Concerns persist in some organizations about the potential for non-technical employees to misinterpret data, leading to erroneous decision-making.
+- Data mininterpretation - Concerns persist in some organizations about the potential for non-technical employees to misinterpret data, leading to erroneous decision-making.
 Furthermore, expanding data access increases the risk of data breaches and poses challenges to maintaining data integrity.

-• INCREASE SECURITY RISKS - Accessing data remains challenging because of its confinement in silos, despite recent improvements.
+- Increase security risks - Accessing data remains challenging because of its confinement in silos, despite recent improvements.
 Interdepartmental access to data remains complex, hindering collaboration and transparency.

-• DATA LOCKED IN SILOS - Moreover, data often remains within the domain of experts, discouraging widespread sharing within the organization.
+- Data loaded in silos - Moreover, data often remains within the domain of experts, discouraging widespread sharing within the organization.
 Although there has been a great improvement in recent years, it is very complicated for people in different departments to access and view data.

 Lastly, disparate perceptions of data's value prevent organizations from prioritizing data democratization initiatives, highlighting the need for heightened awareness and advocacy.